 ML based personalisation is in hype these days.
 It requires creating a predicting model that consumes previously stored data and makes a prediction for when new data comes in.
 If you want to know more about ML, it is just a google away.

-According to Netflix, 75% of the their views come from personalised recommendations.
+According to Netflix, 75% of the their views come from personalized recommendations.

 Main Assumptions: Users know best what their goals and needs are.